Chicago killings and shootings drop for 14th consecutive month

 Chicago saw a 16% drop in murders from 2016 -- the deadliest year in nearly two decades, with the city recording 771 murders -- to 2017, when there were 650 murders.

-All categories of major crimes, including robberies and auto thefts, are also down, officials said.
+Still, all categories of major crimes, including robberies and auto thefts, are also down, officials said.

 Year-to-date, robberies and auto thefts have declined 14%, and overall crime is down 12% throughout the city, according to police.